 Tendinopathy refers to injuries to the tendons.
 Age, repetitive movements and certain medical conditions make you more susceptible.
 To prevent elbow tendinopathy, take breaks from repetitive movements and take care with lifting and gripping objects.
 Read more information about causes, treatment and prevention in this resource.

-Nonsteroidal antiinflammatories (NSAIDS) help relieve pain and swelling and are some of the most commonly used medicines.
+Nonsteroidal antiinflammatory drugs (NSAIDS) help relieve pain and inflammation and are some of the most commonly used medicines.
 NSAIDS may cause complications for people with certain medical conditions or taking certain medications.
 Read this resource for details and discuss with your doctor.

 Neck pain can be caused by muscle strain, ligament sprains, arthritis or pinched nerves.
 Most people get better with therapy.
 Treatments include ice, heat, massage and stretching (examples in this resource).

 This patient decision aid helps patients with lumbar spinal stenosis decide on whether or not to have surgery by comparing the benefits, risks, and side effects of both options.
 It also includes alternative options to surgery such as trying medicine, exercise, and/or physical therapy.

 If you have chronic pain, cannabis could help.
 Cannabis can have negative side effects like lowering your blood pressure and increasing your risk of falling.
 More research is needed about the health effects of cannabis.

 Deep vein thrombosis can be caused by prolonged bedrest or sitting for long periods of time.
 Symptoms include leg pain or swelling in the leg.
 This condition can be very serious since it increases your risk for pulmonary embolism.
 If you have signs of DVT, see your doctor.

 Leg pain can have many causes including a build-up of fluid in the leg veins.
 New and lasting leg pain is a good reason to visit your doctor.
 Support socks or hose can help ease pain from fluid buildup.